WP Table Manager: Common Use

 On the dashboard, you can see the shortcode of each table.
 The copy buttons are next to the shortcode, you can use it to share the tables easily, e.g: [wptm id=8]

 7. Blocks in Gutenberg

 You can show your tables or charts in Gutenberg editor now.
 These two WP Table Manager blocks are WP Table Manager and WP Table Manager Chart.

-In order to display a table in Gutenberg editor, clicking the WP Table Manager button in the Widgets category.
-There will be a dropdown menu appears, then you select the table you want to show in frontend.
+In order to display a table in Gutenberg editor, clicking the WP Table Manager block in the Widgets category.
+There will be a dropdown menu appears, then you select a table you want to show in frontend.

-It's similar to a chart, clicking the WP Table Manager Chart button in the Widgets category.
+It's similar to insert a table, clicking the WP Table Manager Chart block in the Widgets category.
 Then you pick one chart on dropdown menu.